ritik-hedau18/spring-mvc-student-attendance/README.md

 ## ▶️ How to Run the Project
 1. Clone the repository
-2. Import project into Eclipse as Maven / Dynamic Web Project
+2. Import the project into Eclipse as a Maven / Dynamic Web Project
-3. Configure Apache Tomcat
+3. Configure Apache Tomcat server
-4. Run the project on server
+4. Run the project on the server
 5. Open browser and access: